 Not only is it unhygienic to use teeth to hold things, but it also increases your child’s risk for injury.
 If that same daughter were to trip, the purse strap could exert enough pressure to fracture or knock out teeth.
 If you see your child using their teeth as tools, speak up before they need our emergency dentists.

 Most glass bottles contain adult beverages.
 However, some brands offer pop or fruit juice in glass bottles.
 If this is the case, you’ll want to make sure your child doesn’t open bottles with their teeth.
 The metal caps can scrape tooth enamel, increasing your child’s risk for tooth decay.
 Over time, your child’s teeth will weaken from being used to open things.

 If you think a paper cut on your finger is painful, just imagine slicing your gums.
 Don’t let your child use their teeth to open envelopes, bags, or similar items.
-Opening things with their teeth also increases their risk of accidently swallowing pieces of plastic.
+Opening things with their teeth also increases their risk of accidentally swallowing pieces of plastic.

 If you see your child using their teeth as tools, the best thing to do is speak up.
-Taking the time to talk with your child is much better than trying to schedulebecause your child cracked a tooth on an un-popped kernel.
-It’s also much less traumatic for your child to avoid a broken tooth altogether, rather than needing a dental crown, veneers, or other type of restorative dentistry.
+Taking the time to talk with your child is much better than trying to schedulebecause your child cracked a tooth on an unpopped kernel.
+It’s also much less traumatic for your child to avoid a broken tooth altogether, rather than needing a dental crown, veneers, or another type of restorative dentistry.
 If you have any questions about your child’s oral health, don’t hesitate to ask our pediatric dentists.

-Our Grand Rapids pediatric dental team are dedicated to helping your child form healthy oral habits that will last a lifetime.
+Our Grand Rapids pediatric dental team is dedicated to helping your child form healthy oral habits that will last a lifetime.
 To schedule an appointment with our Grand Rapids pediatric dentists, call Mitten Kids Dentistry at 616.942.9840.